jwodder/ghrepo/README.rst

 remote of the given branch in the Git repository located at or containing the directory ``dirpath`` (default: the current directory).

-Raises a ``subprocess.CalledProcessError`` if the given path is not in a GitHub repository or the given branch does not have an upstream remote configured.
+Raises a ``subprocess.CalledProcessError`` if the given path is not in a Git repository or the given branch does not have an upstream remote configured.

 .. code:: python